Fela Kuti: Legacy

 A biographical film by Focus Features, directed by Steve McQueen and written by Biyi Bandele, was rumoured to be in production in 2010, with Chiwetel Ejiofor in the lead role.
 However, by 2014, the proposal was no longer produced under Focus Features, and while he maintained his role as the main writer, McQueen was replaced by Andrew Dosunmu as the director.
 McQueen told The Hollywood Reporter that the film was "dead".

 The 2019 documentary film My Friend Fela (Meu amigo Fela) by Joel Zito Araújo, explores the complexity of Kuti's life "through the eyes and conversations" of his biographer Carlos Moore.

 The collaborative jazz/afrobeat album Rejoice by Tony Allen and Hugh Masekela, released in 2020, includes the track "Never (Lagos Never Gonna Be the Same)", a tribute to Kuti, through whom Allen and Masekela first met in the 1970s.

-Kuti's songs "Zombie" & "Sorrow Tears and Blood" has appeared in the video game Grand Theft Auto: IV, and he was posthumously nominated to the Rock & Roll Hall of Fame in 2021.
+Kuti's songs "Zombie" & "Sorrow Tears and Blood" have appeared in the video game Grand Theft Auto: IV, and he was posthumously nominated to the Rock & Roll Hall of Fame in 2021.

 In 2021, Hulu released a six-episode documentary miniseries, McCartney 3,2,1, in which Paul McCartney is quoted as saying of a visit to see Fela Kuti at the African Shrine, Kuti's club outside of Lagos, in the early 1970s: "The music was so incredible that I wept.
 Hearing that was one of the greatest music moments of my life."

 On 1 November 2021, a blue plaque was unveiled by the Nubian Jak Community Trust at 12 Stanlake Road, Shepherd's Bush, where Kuti first lived when he came to London in 1958 and was studying music at Trinity College.
-The event included tributes from Kuti's daughter Shalewa Ransome-Kuti, Resonance FM broadcaster Debbie Golt, Kuti's former manager Rikki Stein, cover artist Lemi Ghariokwu, and others.

 In 2022, Kuti was inducted into the Black Music & Entertainment Walk of Fame.
 In 2023, Rolling Stone ranked Kuti at number 188 on its list of the 200 Greatest Singers of All Time.

+The podcast series Fela Kuti: Fear No Man was released weekly in late 2025.
+The Peabody-winning show, hosted by Jad Abumrad, dug deep into Kuti's influence as a musician and activist.

+In January 2026, the Recording Academy posthumously honoured Kuti with the Grammy Lifetime Achievement Award at the Special Merit ceremony of the 68th Annual Grammy Awards in Los Angeles.
+The award recognised his contributions to global music and his pioneering role in the development of the Afrobeat genre.
+Kuti became the first African artist to receive the Lifetime Achievement Award since it was established in 1963.
+His children, including Femi, Yeni, and Kunle Kuti, accepted the award on his behalf.
+The honour placed him alongside other iconic musicians such as Whitney Houston, Chaka Khan, Cher, Paul Simon, and Carlos Santana.